-Carbon Literate Educator (CLE) is the visible ‘badge’ which showcases an Educator as:
+Carbon Literate Educator is the visible ‘badge’ which showcases an Educator as:

-CLE has four levels: Bronze, Silver, Gold and Platinum.
+The CLE accreditation scheme has four levels: Bronze, Silver, Gold and Platinum.
 These reflect increasing levels of Carbon Literacy commitment and achievement by the Educator.
-Unlike CLO, there are less prescribed and more self-selecting options, enabling Educators to customise their CLE.
-This is to reflect the diversity of educational settings and offers a differentiated accreditation suited to an Educators unique context.
+Unlike the Carbon Literate Organisation (CLO) accreditation, there are fewer prescribed and more self-selecting options, enabling Educators to customise their CLE.
+This is to reflect the diversity of educational settings and offers a differentiated accreditation suited to an Educator’s unique context.
 This means that they can tailor the accreditation by committing to actions which showcase where they can have the most significant impact in accordance with their capacity.

-To make the deadline for the next wave of CLE accreditations and secure your spot at the CLE Awards 2025, applications must be completed and submitted to The Carbon Literacy Project by Thursday 31st July 2025.
-To apply, please follow the link to our CLE Pack at the bottom of this page, which contains everything you’ll need to apply, including information on the fees and application criteria.
+The deadline for 2025 CLE accreditation has now passed.
+To make the deadline for the next wave of CLE accreditations and secure your trophy for 2026, you can complete and submit your application using the CLE Pack linked at the bottom of this page, which contains everything you’ll need to apply, including information on the fees and application criteria.

 In October 2024, we held the first-ever Carbon Literate Educator Awards ceremony, where we celebrated the inaugural cohort of Carbon Literate Educators and their achievements in gaining CLE accreditation across Bronze and Silver levels.